apoorvasharma0128/Salesforce-Aura-Projects/README.md

 # Salesforce Sample Case Study

-Now that you’ve created a Salesforce DX project, what’s next?
-Here are some documentation resources to get you started.

 Use Case: Implement custom Lightning component for:
 1.A lightning component should display a list of Account records which meets the following
 criteria: Industry ="Financial Services" (Note: Add the “Financial Services” picklist value to